 Out of all the methods I mentioned above, speaking at conferences was the leading way to gain new customers, blogging was the second, and helping out bloggers was the third.

 There’s always churn

-Whether a client is referred to you or they found you through some other mean, sooner or later they are going to leave you.
-SEO is a business with high churn… it’s very rare that someone will stick with you as a client for 3 years.
+Whether a client is referred to you or they found you through some other means, sooner or later they are going to leave you.
+SEO is a business with a high churn rate… it’s very rare that someone will stick with you as a client for three years.

-Because of this you want to survey your clients on a monthly basis.
-Find out what issues they are having with you, your team, or company.
-Let them know that they should be transparent and not hold anything back.
+Because of this, you want to survey your clients on a monthly basis.
+Find out what issues they are having with you, your team, or your company.
+Let them know that they should be transparent and frank.

 Some of the questions you can ask are:

 - Are you satisfied with the level of service you are receiving?